justcho5/ADA/project/README.md

 2. Perform data cleaning and wrangling (remove duplicates, fill in missing values...).
 3. Study the data, get an idea of whether the correlations that we're trying to prove the existence of actually exist or if we need to adjust the scope of our project.
 4. Document progress and plan for the next step.
 Write an outline of the data story that we will tell.

+# A list of next steps
+The next steps we have planned for our project up to part 3:
+* Explore additional ways to extract data from the text and related products in the dataset, in particular if it's possible to predict the final score of a review using a different type of classifier, for example by analyzing which keywords occur more frequently in reviews that the users consider more helpful or that we can determine to be more biased or correlates with high ratings.
+* Try to determine if any of the users obtained any incentives to write any of the reviews by looking at particularly positive or negative sentiment scores or phrases that suggest that the review is biased (like the user stating the contrary in the description).
+* Run the analysis on the full data using spark on the cluster to see if the results we obtained from the subsample are any different from the ones that we would obtain by analyzing the data in its entirety.
+* Possibly enrich the data by using Amazon's item lookup API to download additional features.

 # Questions for TAa
 Will there be limits on how often we're allowed to use the compute cluster?